snowplow-devops/terraform-aws-snowflake-loader-setup/README.md

 A Terraform module for preparing snowflake for loading snowplow data.
 Should be used after the `terraform-snowflake-target`.

+## Deprecation notice

+**This module is now deprecated.**

+To configure the Snowflake Loader on AWS please follow the [guide here](https://docs.snowplow.io/docs/getting-started-on-snowplow-open-source/quick-start-aws).

 ## Prerequisites

 Authentication for the service user is required for the snowflake terraform provider - [follow this tutorial][snowflake-service-user-tutorial] to obtain snowflake connection details: